cockroachdb/docs/src/current/v24.3/logical-data-replication-monitoring.md

 - The [**Metrics** dashboard]({% link {{ page.version.version }}/ui-overview-dashboard.md %}) for LDR to view metrics for the job on the destination cluster.
 - The [**Jobs** page]({% link {{ page.version.version }}/ui-jobs-page.md %}) to view the history retention job on the source cluster and the LDR job on the destination cluster

 The metrics for LDR in the DB Console metrics are at the **cluster** level.
-This means that if there are multiple LDR jobs running on a cluster the DB Console will either show the average metrics across jobs.
+This means that if there are multiple LDR jobs running on a cluster the DB Console will show the average metrics across jobs.

 ### Metrics dashboard

-You can use the **Logical Data Replication** dashboard of the destination cluster to monitor the following metric graphs at the **cluster** level:
+You can use the [**Logical Data Replication** dashboard]({% link {{ page.version.version }}/ui-overview-dashboard.md %}) of the destination cluster to monitor the following metric graphs at the **cluster** level:

 - Replication latency
 - Replication lag